Tokimeki Memorial 4: Main characters

 She transfers to Kirameki High School in the protagonist's second year.
-Although she has a blond hair and blue eyes, she is a half-blooded Japanese born in Miyagi Prefecture.
-She is very interested in the Japanese culture and has a good skill in Kendo.
+Although she has a blond hair and blue eyes, she is Japanese and of mixed heritage born in Miyagi Prefecture.
+She is very interested in the Japanese culture and has skill in Kendo.
 Fumiko Yanagi is her best friend.

-Once the protagonist becomes close to Elisa, he will learn that she is very concerned about her being half-Caucasian.
+Once the protagonist becomes close to Elisa, he will learn that she is very concerned about her mixed heritage.
 She feels that just because of her blond hair, she is different from other Japanese people, and will never be able to really blend in, despite her love in Japanese culture.
 For this reason, she is never seen wearing Yukata or Kimono, as she feels it will look bad on her.
 If the protagonist can get her to confess her love under the legendary tree at the end, she will be waiting there, wearing Kimino.
 She will thank the protagonist and say that because of him, she can finally believe that her appearances do not define who she truly is.

 She also appears in Tokimeki Memorial 4 Mobile.